Asphalt-framework/asphalt-serialization/docs/usage.rst

     serializer.register_custom_type(User, User.marshal, User.unmarshal)

-.. hint:: If a component depends on the ability to register custom types, it can request a resource of type :class:`~asphalt.serialization.api.CustomizableSerializer` instead of :class:`~asphalt.serialization.api.Serializer`.
+.. hint:: If a component depends on the ability to register custom types, it can request a resource of type :class:`~asphalt.serialization.CustomizableSerializer` instead of :class:`~asphalt.serialization.Serializer`.

 Disabling the default wrapping of marshalled custom types
 ---------------------------------------------------------